HamedFathi/hamedfathi/README.md

 <h1 align="center">Hi there 👋, I'm Hamed Fathi</h1>

 <p align="left">I've been programming for over ten years and have gained many software-making skills.
 I mainly use Microsoft's .NET ecosystem to build the software's behind-the-scenes parts and ensure I know its latest features.
 I also use JavaScript, TypeScript, and React to assemble the pieces of software that people interact with, helping to make them user-friendly.
 Apart from my development responsibilities, I also place significant importance on Quality Assurance (QA) and testing, which are integral to the software-making process.
 I sincerely hope you find value in using my open-source software regularly.
-Your engagement and feedback are immensely appreciated, as they are crucial in aiding continuous improvement and ensuring the software meets our needs optimally.</p>
+Your engagement and feedback are very much appreciated, as they are crucial in helping continuous improvement and making sure the software meets our needs optimally.</p>

 > "Yesterday, I was clever and wanted to change the world.
-Today I am wise, so I am changing myself."<br/>Rumi (Iranian poet 1207 – 1273)
+Today, I am wise, so I am changing myself."<br/>Rumi (Iranian poet 1207 – 1273)

 * 📝 I regularly write articles on [http://hamedfathi.github.io/](http://hamedfathi.github.io/)